flood-protocol/flood-contracts/README.md

 * PreHooks: A list of hooks, target and data pairs, the FloodPlain executes before transferring all items.
 * PostHooks: A list of hooks, target and data pairs, the FloodPlain executes after transferring all items.

+## Hooks

+Hooks allow offerer to define arbitrary calls to be made by FloodPlain before and after all items are transferred.
+Each hook is formed by a target contract address and data to be forwarded to the address.
+Hooks enables extra functionality to the protocol.

+The only exception to the arbitrary calls is that the target cannot be Fulfiller.
+Because Fulfiller is the only contract that grants certain privileges to the FloodPlain, with the assumption that FloodPlain adheres to a certain functionality.
+Arbitrary calls from FloodPlain would break this assumption.
+Given that Flood ecosystem can have multiple fulfillers, FloodPlain cannot restrict a certain address in Hooks.
+Instead it ensures that the hook data bytes from 4 to 31 must not clash with a certain value.
+This 28 bytes value, called selector extension, is always the first argument in `Fulfiller.sourceConsideration` functions.
+Fulfiller must ensure that this value is correct.
+This prevents hooks from calling `Fulfiller.sourceConsideration` functions.

 ## Fulfillment Types

 There are three fulfillment types in FloodPlain: Direct, with execution, and batch.